 Scottish Power is one of the UK’s Big Six energy suppliers.
 While they have lost some customers to newer suppliers, they still serve around 4.78 million customers and reported a revenue of £5,239.1 million in 2017.
 They’re the largest generator of wind energy in the UK energy market, and have stated they plan to invest even more capital in renewables going forward.
-Scottish Power are known for having cheaper tariffs than the other Big Six suppliers, but often suffer from poor reviews for their quality of customer service.
+Scottish Power are known for having cheaper tariffs than the other Big Six suppliers, but suffer from poorly reviewed customer service.

 Scottish Power Login